Two Qiaos

 The Two Qiaos of Jiangdong (江東二喬 (江东二乔, Jiāngdōng èr Qiáo)) were two sisters of the Qiao family who lived during the late Eastern Han dynasty of China.
-In tales, the two Qiaos were sisters of exceptional beauty who were the pivot to the Battle of Chibi, one of the most impactful battles of the Three Kingdoms period.
-Cao Cao, the founder of Cao Wei's state, was interested in having the two sisters.
-This situation is evident in "Ode to the Bronze Sparrow Platform" (銅雀臺賦); consequently leading Zhou Yu of Eastern Wu to go to war with Cao Cao.
+In the novel Romance of the Three Kingdoms, the two Qiaos were sisters of exceptional beauty who were the pivot to the Battle of Chibi, one of the most impactful battles of the pre-Three Kingdoms period.
+Cao Cao, Chancellor of the Eastern Han dynasty, was depicted in the novel to be interested in having the two sisters, to the point that his intentions were evident in his son's poem "Ode to the Bronze Sparrow Platform" (銅雀臺賦); consequently leading Zhou Yu of Jiangdong to go to war with Cao Cao.

 In historical records

 The Qiao sisters' names were not recorded in history, so in later times they are simply referred to as Da Qiao (literally "older Qiao") and Xiao Qiao (literally "younger Qiao").
 They were from Wan County (皖縣), Lujiang Commandery (廬江郡), which is in present-day Anqing, Anhui.
 Da Qiao married the warlord Sun Ce, who established the foundation of the state of Eastern Wu during the Three Kingdoms period.
 Xiao Qiao married Zhou Yu, a general who served under Sun Ce and later, under his successor, Sun Quan.
 Sun Ce jokingly told Zhou Yu: "Although Elder Qiao's daughters are exceptionally beautiful, with us as their husbands, it should be a happy enough match."

+Zhou Yu had two sons and a daughter, Zhou Xun, Zhou Yin and Zhou Fei (Lady Zhou).
+It is unknown if his three children were born to Xiao Qiao.